-Following the FIFO method, then, you'll take 30 and multiply it by 0.05, and add that to 20 multiplied by 0.07.
-The cost of goods sold is $2.90, and the cost of your ending inventory, the inventory you have left, is $1.85 (five dice at 7 cents plus 15 dice at 10 cents).
-The FIFO method would be best to use in our scenario if customers took dice out of the bottom of your bucket.
+Following the FIFO method, you'll take 30 and multiply it by 0.05 and add that to 20 multiplied by 0.07.
+The cost of goods sold is $2.90, and the cost of your ending inventory (the inventory you have left) is $1.85 (five dice at 7 cents plus 15 dice at 10 cents).
+The FIFO method would be best to use in this scenario if customers took dice out of the bottom of your bucket.

-Since you're refilling your bucket of dice with your most recent order, it might make sense that you've actually sold more of the dice you last put in than the dice you put in first if your customers are taking dice from the top of the barrel.
+Because you're refilling your bucket of dice with your most recent order, it might make sense that you've actually sold more of the dice you last put in than the dice you put in first if your customers are taking dice from the top of the barrel.
 If this is the case, you can use the LIFO costing method.
 This method is similar in theory to the FIFO method, but instead of matching the cost of the first order of dice to the number of goods sold, you match the cost of the last order of dice to the number of goods sold.

 It might make more sense that the dice have gotten mixed up in your bucket, and there's a good chance that you've sold a number of dice from all three orders you placed.
 In this situation, you may want to use the weighted-average costing method by dividing the total cost of the dice by the total number of dice you purchased.

 Inventory: Retail method

-Depending on what type of inventory you sell, you may be able to use the simpler retail method to calculate the cost of goods sold and the cost of your ending inventory.
+Depending on the type of inventory you sell, you may be able to use the simpler retail method to calculate the cost of goods sold and the cost of your ending inventory.
 If you sell products that have a consistent markup, you can divide the purchase and beginning inventory costs by the cost-to-retail percentage, which is done by dividing the cost of the product by the amount you're selling it for.
-Take this number and subtract the sales total multiplied by the percentage and subtract it from the cost of goods sold to get the ending inventory total.
+Take this number and subtract the sales total multiplied by the percentage, and subtract it from the cost of goods sold to get the ending inventory total.

 Tracking inventory amounts

 The easiest way to track your inventory is via the perpetual method, which keeps track of the items you sell and the ins and outs of your inventory as changes occur.
 This is done automatically with a fully integrated point-of-sale (POS) system.
-As you receive inventory, you enter it into the POS system and the item is assigned a barcode.
-When the item is sold, the POS system scans the barcode, and at the end of the transaction, the numbers in your inventory – as well as the costs associated with it – update automatically.
-This can save a lot of time and effort for you and your team.
+As you receive inventory, you enter it into the POS system, and the item is assigned a barcode.
+When the item is sold, the POS system scans the barcode, and at the end of the transaction, the numbers in your inventory – as well as the costs associated with the item – update automatically.
+This system can save a lot of time and effort for you and your team.